jsongerber/thanks.nvim/README.md

 > Only works with [lazy.nvim](https://github.com/folke/lazy.nvim) and [packer](https://github.com/wbthomason/packer.nvim).
 > Please open an issue or PR if you want to use it with another plugin manager.

+See :h thanks if you are in Neovim.

 ## 🚀 Usage

 After installing thanks.nvim, you must first log in to GitHub using the `:ThanksGithubAuth` command.
 This step is necessary only once.